Skip to Content

 We weren’t sure how much time we could spend there, so we went a bit quicker than we should have and headed up to the Carousel.

-We learned on the CVS Tour that each animal on the carousel was from one of the family’s travels.
+We learned on our tour that each animal on the carousel was from one of the family’s travels.
 I really loved this concept because it made it more personal.

 Plus, we’re huge advocates of family travel!

-It reminded me of the carousel at Woodland Park Zoo in Seattle, especially because it’s enclosed in glass, which is perfect for Northwest weather.
+The Rose Carousel reminded me of the carousel at Woodland Park Zoo in Seattle, especially because it’s enclosed in glass.
 When we come back with our kids, we’ll be sure to take a ride!

 There are 2,500 rose plants, which is the reason The Rose Garden smells simply heavenly!
 It reminded me a lot of my Grandma, who used to grow stunning roses in her garden.

-I was surprised that the roses were still in full bloom since it was a bit late in the season and many other rose bushes I’d seen elsewhere were fading fast.
+I was surprised that the roses were still in full bloom, since it was a bit late in the season and rose bushes elsewhere were fading fast.

 We liked how this garden highlighted the open space so we could see a lot of it as we were walking around.